 If you’re facing charges, you may need answers to questions about Texas drug law.
 Spangler Law is ready to serve as your trusted advocate.
+Speak with a seasoned Dallas County criminal lawyer from our firm today.

 Texas law considers it a crime to possess, manufacture, or traffic illegal or regulated drugs.
 Texas is tough on drugs.
 Even minor drug crimes and infractions are punished harshly by the State.

-Possessing, distributing, or manufacturing banned substances is illegal under the Texas health and safety code, also known as the Controlled Substance Act.
+Possessing, distributing, or manufacturing banned substances is illegal under the Texas Health and Safety Code, also known as the Controlled Substance Act.
 Schedules divide controlled substances by abuse potential.
 The Texas Controlled Substances Act drug classifies the drug schedules as follows:

 A criminal defense attorney in Dallas, Texas, can further explain the drug laws to you.
 Get in touch with Spangler Law today!